vsubrakova/defense-explorer/README.md

 1) **Contig Parsing**

 To find novel immune systems that co-localize, contigs were split into three parts: upstream, immune system, and downstream regions.
 In this way, proteins would be situated in the same region.
-Run this command from `data/gbk` folder:
+Run this command:

 ```{bash}
 ./1_parsing_gbk.sh